kswope/book-learnin/README.md

 You can use typeof to identify primitive types with the exception of null, which must be compared directly against the special value null.

+#### Function Declarations vs. Expressions

+Declaraton

+    function add(num1, num2) {
+     return num1 + num2;
+    }

+Function Expression

+    var add = function(num1, num2) {
+     return num1 + num2;
+    };

+Although these two forms are quite similar, they __differ in a very important way__.
+Function declarations are hoisted to the top of the context (either the function in which the declaration occurs or the global scope) when the code is executed.
+That means you can actually define a function after it is used in code without generating an error.